transparency-dev/tessera/storage/aws/README.md

-# AWS Design
+# Tessera on Amazon Web Services

-This document describes how the storage implementation for running Tessera on Amazon Web Services is intended to work.
+This document describes the storage implementation for running Tessera on Amazon Web Services (AWS).

 ## Overview

-This design takes advantage of S3 for long term storage and low cost & complexity serving of read traffic, but leverages something more transactional for coordinating writes.
+This design takes advantage of Amazon S3 for long-term storage and low-cost, low-complexity serving of read traffic.
+It uses Amazon Aurora (MySQL) for coordinating writes.

 New entries flow in from the binary built with Tessera into transactional storage, where they're held temporarily to batch them up, and then assigned sequence numbers as each batch is flushed.